adamfowleruk/mljs/planning.md

   - List norm configurations and denormalisation targets (including XSLT invocation)

 Targets for 1.3 Interim Release - Jan 2014
- - Widgets: HighCharts
-  - Support multiple series, axes and searchcontexts (how?) -> Use work in OpenLayers as a base
  - Docs: Further video tutorials
   10. Combining Document and Semantic search.
 Extend the semantic page to show 'related documents'.
 Create a data explorer page to show subject and embedded document information.
   11. Creating an application.
 Linking existing pages together with actions.
 Search for content, view document metadata, download the related PDF version.